The official blog of the Lung Institute.

 The Pros and Cons of COPD Inhalers

 COPD inhalers can be an essential medication for those looking to relieve symptoms of COPD.
 As these medications work to either open up the airways themselves or to relieve inflammation (sometimes both depending on the inhaler), inhalers can serve as an effective option in addressing feelings of breathlessness in those with COPD.

 However, despite the ability to relieve symptoms, inhalers are not without their drawbacks.
 As medications that only work to address symptoms, these treatment options are inherently unable to affect disease progression.
 This means that although inhalers can allow you to feel better and breathe easier, they cannot slow the progression of the disease itself.

 Other Treatment Options

 There are a lot of COPD medications to choose from, and with so many options, the decision can be difficult.
 Though COPD can be incredibly challenging to overcome, changing one’s diet and consistently exercising are among the best lifestyle changes one can do aside from quitting smoking.
-When lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider stem cell therapy.
-Rather than simply addressing the symptoms of lung disease, stem cell therapy may affect disease progression and may improve quality of life.
+When lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider cellular therapy.
+Rather than simply addressing the symptoms of lung disease, cellular therapy may affect disease progression and may improve quality of life.

-If you or a loved one suffers from a chronic disease like COPD, PF, ILD or other symptoms of lung disease, the Lung Institute may be able to help with a variety of adult stem cell treatment options.
-Contact us today at (800) 729-3065 to see if you qualify for stem cell therapy, and find out what stem cell therapy could mean for you.
+If you or a loved one suffers from a chronic disease like COPD, PF, ILD or other symptoms of lung disease, the Lung Institute may be able to help with a variety of adult cellular therapy options.
+Contact us today at (800) 729-3065 to see if you qualify for cellular therapy, and find out what cellular therapy could mean for you.